Waste Less Recycle More Initiative - Grant Programs

 Deed of Agreement

-Successful applicants will be required to enter into a performance-based Deed of Agreement (DOA) where it will be signed by both the Trust and the successful applicant.
+Successful applicants will be required to enter into a performance-based Deed of Agreement (DOA) that will be signed by both the Trust and the successful applicant.
 Applicants will have up to 30 days to sign the Deed, if it is not signed within the specified period the offer will lapse.
 Once the DOA is signed, funding will be provided in advance.
 The Trust will monitor the progress of projects and on completion, a Final Report will be required along with an independently certified Statement of Expenditure.

 Who to contact